5 Fail-Proof Ways to Make Your Home Look More Expensive

 Every once in a while, I get to visit a truly grand home in which every piece is obviously there on purpose, nothing is cobbled together, and there are no placeholders.
-I love these homes—especially because I love their residents—and have tried to find ways to incorporate what makes them work into my own decidedly more humble abodes.
+I love these homes—especially because I love their residents—and have tried to find ways to incorporate what makes them work into my own decidedly more humble abode.
 Here are five ways to fake fanciness, without looking cheap.

-Buy frames in bulk.
+Buy Frames in Bulk

 Art makes a home feel more personal and intentional, and coordinating/matching frames can make museum postcards, children’s art, menus saved from meaningful meals, and photo booth strips look gallery-worthy.
 If you find a cheap frame you love, buy as many as you can afford and add/switch out art whenever you’re in the mood.